adamspierer/FreeClimber/TUTORIAL.md

 **Threshold** - The signal threshold value for filtering spots.
 Specify a threshold, or leave as "auto" for the program to calculate one.
 The "auto" threshold looks for the local minimum between two local maximum, or takes the halfway mark between the global maximum.

 **Ecc/circularity** - Each spot has a measure of its circularity (0 is more circular).
-In our experience, the upper limit is more important, and True spots rarely exceeded 0.6.
+In our experience, the upper limit is more important, and True spots don't often exceeded 0.6.

 For more information, see the [trackpy documentation](http://soft-matter.github.io/trackpy/v0.4.2/generated/trackpy.locate.html#trackpy.locate).